-Dependent samples equivalence tests (Lakens, 2017) will be conducted for each of our RQs.
-To compare our results to those obtained in the latest replication study by Wamsley et al. (2019), equivalence tests will be conducted on the measures of improvement (raw and percentage) in Completion Time, Distance Travelled, Moving Speed and Backtracking.
+Dependent samples equivalence tests (Lakens, 2017) will be conducted to answer our RQ.
+For our results to be comparable to those obtained in the latest replication study by Wamsley et al. (2019), equivalence tests will be conducted on the measures of improvement (raw and percentage) in Completion Time, Distance Travelled, Moving Speed and Backtracking.
 Equivalence tests (for dependent measures) use the two one-sided tests procedure to statistically reject the presence of effects large enough to be considered worthwhile.
 We will use the upper and lower equivalence bounds of $-\Delta_L = -.47$ and $\Delta_U = .47$ based on the previously estimated SESOI that our design was sufficiently powered to detect.
+We set an alpha value at $\alpha = .02$ to denote statistical significance for p-values equal or lower to that threshold.
+Equivalence will therefore be asserted if, given $\alpha = .02$ , the 90% confidence interval of the mean difference lies within this equivalence region, and rejected if the 90% CI lies outside of this region.

+As part of a secondary exploratory analysis, dependent sample two-sided t-tests will be conducted for within-group comparisons for the subscale and total scores of the SSQ and ITC-SOPI questionnaires, as well as accuracy in the PTT.
 We set an alpha value at $\alpha = .05$ to denote statistical significance for p-values equal or lower to that threshold.
-Equivalence will therefore be asserted if, given $\alpha = .05$, the 90% confidence interval of the mean difference lies within this equivalence region, and rejected if the 90% CI lies outside of this region.
-Dependent sample two-sided t-tests will be conducted for within-group comparisons for the subscale and total scores of the SSQ and ITC-SOPI questionnaires, as well as accuracy in the PTT.
-We set an alpha value at $\alpha = .05$ to denote statistical significance for p-values equal or lower to that threshold.
+Alpha corrections for multiple comparisons will be implemented using the Bonferroni method.
 To assess the effect of gender and spatial learning skill, linear regression will be used.
 Performance VMT variables will be considered the dependent variable, whereas gender and spatial learning skill (PPT accuracy score) will serve as independent variables.

 All statistical analyses will be carried out using R and RStudio.
 A summary for this analytic strategy can be found in Table 1.